-The Cahn Fellows Program offers public school principals the opportunity to participate in a rich learning experience emphasizing intellectual exchange, reflective practice, and measurable results.
+The Cahn Fellows Program offers high performing public school principals from large urban school districts the opportunity to participate in a rich learning experience emphasizing intellectual exchange, reflective practice, and measurable results.

 The best professional development I received in my 30 years at the DOE.
 The Cahn Fellows Program assisted me in moving my school from good to great.